jonathanw82/HydroBigTent/README.md

 * The rotery encoder is easy to use with one button click.
 * The display cycles through current realtime data such as temperature and humidity.
 * The entire system only takes 210 watts max.
-* The system can user multiple types of hydroponic platforms such as, Deep water Culture, Nutrient film technique, Ebb and flow etc.
+* The system can user multiple types of hydroponic platforms such as, Deep Water Culture, Nutrient Film Technique, Ebb and Flow etc.
 * Due to the use of pool noodles, jiffy's, netcups, clay pebbles and coco, there is no rockwool so zero landfill.